lucasmodrich/lucasmodrich.github.io/_posts/2008-04-27-peruvian-highlights-tour-begins.md

 Our tour group is pretty good - a mix of both young and older people, but all lovely.

-We left Lima thisafternoon and after a 3-4 hour bus ride we have arrived in Pisco - the city where the national drink gets its name from.
+We left Lima this afternoon and after a 3-4 hour bus ride we have arrived in Pisco - the city where the national drink gets its name from.

-The earthquake in Peru last year has hit this place pretty hard, and a lot of places have been flattened - luckly our hotel wasn't one of them.
+The earthquake in Peru last year has hit this place pretty hard, and a lot of places have been flattened - luckily our hotel wasn't one of them.

-The first inpressions of Pisco - you step off the bus and the distinct aroma of fish is in the air - I would describe it more of a fish flavoured cat food smell... well its only for a night.
+The first impressions of Pisco - you step off the bus and the distinct aroma of fish is in the air - I would describe it more of a fish flavoured cat food smell... well its only for a night.

 Anyway, hope to be able to post some pics soon as we get access to a USB port.